M1ngQu/r.shiny/README.md

 Follow these steps to run the application:

 1. Open your development environment and ensure your working directory is correct.
-   Since the repository is called `Shiny.ToDo`, you should have such a directory in the location where your cloned the repository.
+   Since the repository is called `Shiny.Todo`, you should have such a directory in the location where your cloned the repository.
    In RStudio or VS Code R terminal, you can use `getwd()` and `setwd()` to get or set the current working directory.
    Example: